 History expansions are introduced by the appearance of the history expansion character, which is `!' by default.
-Only `\' and `'' may be used to escape the history expansion character.
+Only `\' and `'' can be used to escape the history expansion character.

-Several shell options settable with the shopt builtin may be used to tailor the behavior of history expansion.
+Several shell options settable with the shopt builtin can be used to tailor the behavior of history expansion.

-The `-p' option to the history builtin command may be used to see what a history expansion will do before using it.
+The `-p' option to the history builtin command can be used to see what a history expansion will do before using it.

-The `-s' option to the history builtin may be used to add commands to the end of the history list without actually executing them, so that they are available for subsequent recall.
+The `-s' option to the history builtin can be used to add commands to the end of the history list without actually executing them, so that they are available for subsequent recall.